IlyaSamoylov45/jishocaller/README.md

 # JISHOCALLER

-Simple program that calls Jisho API and returns list of search results.
+Simple program that calls Jisho word search API and returns list of search results for the given word.

-## Installation